lukasmueller788/Discord-Unite-Bot/README.md

 # Discord UniteBot
 ![logo embed](https://cdn.discordapp.com/attachments/667471154365071379/716789461748416512/logo_black_smaller.png)
 Artist: [algooddevils](https://twitter.com/algooddevils) (Twitter)
 UniteBot uses the [Pint](https://pint.readthedocs.io/en/0.11/) Python library to make unit conversions at the request of Discord users.
-It supports any unit type that Pint supports (save for currency, to be implemented), although not all unit types will be described below.
+It supports any unit type that Pint supports (save for time zones, to be implemented), although not all unit types will be described below.
 [Here](https://github.com/hgrecco/pint/blob/master/pint/default_en.txt) is a decent outline of the unit types supported by Pint.

 # How to Use
 UniteBot's tag is `!u`.